thiruprabu/rstechnicaltest/README.md

 Clone the repository locally.
-Go to the project root folder from command prompt Execute the command : 'mvn test' and hit enter
+Go to the project root folder from command prompt Feature files are present under : src/test/java/features Execution of test can be run from feature file(if the IDE has cucumber plugin : by right click -> run as -> cucumber feature) Execution can also be done by running the TestRunner class(which will execute all the feature files) Maven can also be used to run tests from command prompt.
-After execution, the cucumber test report can be found at : ./src/test/resources/cucumberReports/index.html Logs can be found at : ./src/test/resources/logs
+After execution, the cucumber test report can be found at : ./src/test/resources/reports/cucumberReports/index.html After execution, extent report can be found at : ./src/test/resources/reports/extentReports/scenarioname.html Logs can be found at : ./src/test/resources/logs

 Comments: